turston-l/restwell-api-project/README.md

 ## RESTwell API Project

 * Building a REST API in PHP and MySQL
-* Test PHP RESTful API with Postmen
+* Test PHP RESTful API with Postman
 * Local development server